What you Need to Do Before Working with a Brand and Website Designer

 Gather your Website Resources

-Having nice brand photos will also be really helpful.
+Having great brand photography will also be really helpful.
 If you don’t have a huge gallery of professional brand photos yet, that’s okay!
-Depending on the site, we can get by with a handful of good photos – even curated stock images can be great in some cases.
+Depending on the site, we may be able to get by with a handful of good photos – even curated stock images can be great in some cases.
 Just don’t forget a headshot of yourself!

 If you have testimonials from past clients or customers, go ahead and start collecting those.
 If you don’t have any, start reaching out to your people and ask!